-When I was hired as the content manager at a local sleep clinic in Alaska, I didn’t know a thing about content marketing, inbound marketing, email marketing, social media marketing, heck, I didn’t know anything about marketing period.
+When I was hired as the content manager at a local sleep clinic in Alaska, I didn’t know a thing about content marketing, inbound marketing, email marketing, or social media marketing.

 On top of that, I had no idea what a sleep clinic was, what a sleep specialist did, or that there was an entire field of medicine dedicated to diagnosing and treating sleep disorders.